Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Set-AzureADUserLicense.md

 Adds or removes licenses for a Microsoft online service to the list of assigned licenses for a user.

 >[!NOTE]
 > The **Set-AzureADUserLicense** cmdlet is deprecated.
 Learn [how to assign licenses with Microsoft Graph PowerShell](/microsoft-365/enterprise/assign-licenses-to-user-accounts-with-microsoft-365-powershell).
-For additional information, see the [Assign License](/graph/api/user-assignlicense?view=graph-rest-1.0&tabs=powershell) Graph API reference page.
+For more info, see the [Assign License](/graph/api/user-assignlicense?view=graph-rest-1.0&tabs=powershell) Microsoft Graph API.

 ## SYNTAX